-North Carolina’s Child Car Seat and Seatbelt Laws
+North Carolina’s Child Car Seat and Seat Belt Laws

 North Carolina’s child safety seat laws and the penalties of a violation.

-All vehicle occupants must wear seatbelts in the state of North Carolina.
+All vehicle occupants must wear seat belts in the state of North Carolina.
 And depending on height, weight, and age, the child occupants may be required to use a child passenger restraint system.
 Child restraint systems include rear- and forward-facing car seats and booster seats.
-This article explains the requirements of North Carolina's seatbelt and child restraint laws and the penalties for violations.
+This article explains the requirements of North Carolina's seat belt and child restraint laws and the penalties for violations.

-Car Seat and Seatbelt Requirements
+North Carolina's Car Seat and Seat Belt Requirements for Children

 The driver is responsible for ensuring all vehicle passengers under 16 years old are properly secured.
+(N.C.
+Gen. Stat.
+Ann. § 20-137.1 (2024).)

-Children under eight years old.
-Children under eight years old must be properly secured in a weight-appropriate child passenger restraint system.
 Once a child is at least 80 pounds, he or she is no longer required to use a car seat or booster.
-If no shoulder strap is available, a child weighing at least 40 pounds can use a lap belt without a booster seat.
+If no shoulder strap is available and a proper child safety restraint cannot be appropriately secured, a child weighing at least 40 pounds can use a lap belt without a booster seat.

 Any children under five years old and under 40 pounds must be secured in the rear seat of the vehicle if available.
 (Exceptions exist for vehicles not equipped with airbags and car seats designed for airbag use.)
 So kids who are at least five years old or at least 40 pounds are generally allowed to sit in the front seats of a vehicle.

-Car Seat and Seatbelt Ticket Penalties
+North Carolina's Child Car Seat and Seat Belt Ticket Penalties

-A child restraint or an under-16 seatbelt violation will result in a maximum $25 fine plus court.
+A child restraint or an under-16 seat belt violation will result in a maximum $25 fine plus court.
 The driver will also be assessed two license demerit points.
 For child restraint violations, the court will dismiss the charge if the driver shows proof of acquiring an appropriate child seat.

 If a violation occurs in a fully autonomous vehicle, the parent or guardian will be liable for the violation.

-An occupant who's at least 16 years old and fails to wear a seatbelt will be fined $25.50 plus court costs, or $10 if riding in the rear seat.
+An occupant who's at least 16 years old and fails to wear a seat belt will be fined $25.50 plus court costs, or $10 if riding in the rear seat.
 The ticket is issued to the violating occupant and no license points are assessed.
-A seatbelt violation alone cannot be used as grounds for a traffic stop.
+A seat belt violation alone cannot be used as grounds for a traffic stop.

 Offending drivers with learner permits will be subject to additional penalties.

-Restraint System Recommendation Based on Age
+North Carolina's Restraint System Recommendation Based on Age

 The North Carolina Department of Transportation provides tips on choosing a car seat.
 These recommendations are based on age, but car seats should always be used consistent with the manufacturer's recommendations.